david-guenault/docker-lab/docker-shinken-2.2/README.md

-# Shinken 2.2 as docker application
+# Shinken 2.2 as a docker application

 ## Prerequisites: